 The humble garden pea is an excellent source of those all-important lutein and zeaxanthin pigments, and like kale, carrots, red peppers and oranges, the legume is bursting with eye-friendly beta-carotene.

 An outstanding food all round for good eye health, peas also contain a myriad of vitamins and minerals, including vitamin C and zinc, that support the eyes and help protect them from age-related damage.
 Lightly steaming or gently boiling your peas will help extract the most micronutrients.

 Recipe: Scallop, bacon and pea salad with warm potatoes

 Egg yolks are a very rich source of lutein and contain impressive levels of zeaxanthin.
 Crucially, experts believe the lutein and zeaxanthin in eggs are more easily absorbed by the body than the same carotenoid pigments in fruit and vegetables such as oranges, kale and garden peas.

-In season right now, blackberries are loaded with anthocyanins, the antioxidant pigments that give them their dark colour, which studies suggest prevent and slow the progression of age-related conditions such as AMD and cataracts.
+In season in late summer, blackberries are loaded with anthocyanins, the antioxidant pigments that give them their dark colour, which studies suggest prevent and slow the progression of age-related conditions such as AMD and cataracts.